-Extant research shows that CEO characteristics and moral preferences affect earnings management.
-This paper studies how investors infer CEOs' moral preferences from earnings management and how this perception - in conjunction with their own social and moral preferences - shapes their investment choices.
+Extant research shows that CEO characteristics affect earnings management.
+This paper studies how investors infer a specific characteristic of CEOs, namely moral commitment to honesty, from earnings management and how this perception - in conjunction with their own social and moral preferences - shapes their investment choices.
 We conduct two laboratory experiments simulating investment choices.
 Our results show that participants perceive a CEO to be more committed to honesty when they infer that the CEO engaged less in earnings management.
 For investment decisions, a one standard deviation increase in a CEO's perceived commitment to honesty compared to another CEO reduces the relevance of differences in the CEOs' claimed future returns by 40%.
 This effect is most prominent among investors with a proself value orientation.
 To prosocial investors, their own honesty values and those attributed to the CEO matter directly, while returns play a secondary role.
 Overall, perceived CEO honesty matters to different investors for distinct reasons.

-Keywords: Earnings management, honesty, investor preferences, investor segmentation, protected values
+Keywords: Earnings management, honesty, investor preferences, investor segmentation, protected values.